joshwcomeau/dream-css-tool/README.md

 It struck me that it _should_ be possible for this "registry" component to be the _only_ Client Component we need for this stuff, and it would create the only `<style>` tag, collecting all of the styles emitted during that first server-side render.

-In practice, though, this doesn't help us solve Problem #1, because there isn't really a way to _collect_ those styles on the server.
+The tricky thing is, how do we actually _collect_ those styles in a Server Component?

 My first idea was to use React Context.
 Maybe we could do something like this: